grothedev/fp_flutter/README.md

     -
 * attach file to reply
 * tag exclusion
-* remove unused stuff like the old tag list
 * button to show complete list of tags (also get more popular tags)
 * notifications
 * post-initial-release features